Spanning Properties of Yao and $\Theta$-Graphs in the Presence of Constraints: Introduction

 This setting has been studied extensively within the context of motion planning amid obstacles.
 Clarkson~\cite{C87} was one of the first to study this problem and showed how to construct a linear-sized $(1+\epsilon)$-spanner of $\Vis(P,S)$.
 Subsequently, Das~\cite{D97} showed how to construct a spanner of $\Vis(P,S)$ with constant spanning ratio and constant degree.
 The Constrained Delaunay Triangulation was shown to be a 2.42-spanner of $\Vis(P,S)$~\cite{BK06}.
 Recently, it was also shown that the constrained $\theta_6$-graph is a 2-spanner of $\Vis(P,S)$~\cite{BFRV12}.

-In this paper, we generalize the recent results on unconstrained $\theta$-graphs to the constrained setting.
+In this paper, we generalize the recent results on unconstrained $\theta$-graphs by Bose~\etal~\cite{BCMRV16} to the constrained setting.
 There are two main obstacles that differentiate this work from previous results.
 First, the main difficulty with the constrained setting is that induction cannot be applied directly, as the destination need not be visible from the vertex closest to the source (see Figure~\ref{fig:ConvexChain}, where $w$ is not visible from $v_0$, the vertex closest to $u$).
 Second, when the graph does not have $4k + 2$ cones, the cones do not line up as nicely as in~\cite{BFRV12}, making it more difficult to apply induction.